TylerJamesMalloy/stable-baselines/README.md

 # Capacity-Limited Actor-Critic Repository

 This is a fork of the Stable Baselines repository with the added Capacity-Limited Actor-Critic model for inclusion with a submission to the International Conference on Learning Representation 2020.
-Relevant files for this work can be found at [this path](https://github.com/TylerJamesMalloy/stable-baselines/tree/master/stable_baselines/clac).
-There is an individual readme file for the CLAC model that can be found by following the previous path.
+Relevant files for this work can be found at stable-baselines/clac

 # Original Stable Baselines Readme